Josie Lianna Kaye PhD TrustWorks Global

 Josie is the Chief Executive Officer (CEO) and Founder of TrustWorks.
 Josie’s expertise lies in supporting businesses and investors to operate in ways that are conflict-sensitive and peace-promoting; she has over 18 years of experience working with public and private sector actors in fragile and conflict-affected settings.
 Josie holds a PhD from the University of Oxford on the role of licit and illicit business actors in the dynamics of conflict and peace.

-Josie has over ten years of experience working with investors and companies in conflict-affected and high-risk areas.
-She has: undertaken conflict-sensitivity and heightened human rights due diligence assessment for multi-national corporations of their operations and supply chains in conflict-affected and high-risk areas; provided training, mentoring and accompaniment to senior leaders and operational staff on conflict-sensitivity; mediated/facilitated between companies and key stakeholder groups in conflict contexts on contentious issues; and, advised companies on a wide range of issues related to policies, governance processes and practices in conflict contexts.
+Josie has over ten years of experience working with investors and companies on responsible business in conflict-affected and high-risk areas.
+She has: undertaken conflict-sensitivity and heightened human rights due diligence assessment for multi-national corporations of their operations and supply chains; provided training, mentoring and accompaniment to senior leaders and operational staff on conflict-sensitivity; mediated/facilitated between companies and key stakeholder groups on contentious issues; and, advised companies on a wide range of issues related to policies, governance processes and practices in conflict contexts.
 The majority of her work with companies has taken place in sub-Saharan Africa and the Middle East.

 Josie’s academic work has focused on the role of licit and illicit business actors in conflict contexts, with a particular focus on understanding their negative and positive impacts on peace and conflict dynamics, and the implications for peace mediation processes.
 She has authored several book chapters and articles on this subject, including a chapter entitled ‘What role for business actors in UN Peace Operations?’, published in The Political Economy of Civil War and UN Peace Operations and another entitled ‘What role for local business actors in peace mediation?
 The case of Yemen (2011-2016, published in Rethinking Peace Mediation: Critical Approaches to International Peace Making.